 How To Make A Weekly Menu Plan

 Planning and cooking meals can feel stressful, especially when you’ve already got a busy schedule.
-Setting aside time to make a weekly menu can solve a variety of problems.
+But I can’t even wing eyeliner, so trying to decide at the last minute what we’re going to eat?
+That’s a recipe for all sorts of problems.

 Step 1.
 Create a list of trusted recipes.